prisma/prisma1/docs/1.1/04-Reference/01-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 - must not contain spaces
 - must be at most 256 characters long

-Note that it's possible to encode multiple secrets in this string, which allows smoothless secret rotation.
+Note that it's possible to encode multiple secrets in this string, which allows smooth secret rotations.

 Read more about Database [authentication here](!alias-utee3eiquo#authentication).